mouadessalim/CsgoValueCalculator/README.md

 ## Live Demo
-You can download the build version from my [website](https://mouadessalim.xyz/#wkaid) or from [release](https://github.com/mouadessalim/CsgoValueCalculator/releases).
+You can download the build version from my [website](https://mouadessalim.xyz/#wkaid) or from [release](https://github.com/mouadessalim/CsgoValueCalculator/releases). è
+### SteamID
+if you don't know what is you SteamID you can get it [here](https://www.steamidfinder.com/), you need to ut your profile link to get your SteamID
 > Any troubleshouting ?
 Contact me from my [website](https://mouadessalim.xyz/#contact) or ask community in **Issues**